camg228/tester/README.md

 ```

 ## How to Run
-After installing the needed libraries, simply just run the program and it should work!
+After installing the needed libraries, simply run the program, and it should work!